irelius/python-deploy-docker/README.md

         - Issue: This is not recommended.
 You should have a unique schema for each project and it shouldn't exist on the "public" schema.
 Not best practice
     2. Solution 2 - Add "migrations" to your .dockerignore file and then add "flask db init" and "flask db migrate" to your Dockerfile so that it generates a new migration file when it's run during deployment
         - Issue: The migration version you have on deployment would be different than the one you keep locally.
 My instinct tells me that there are more problems to this solution, but I don't know for sure
+        - Issue: You would also need to run the following in your PSQL shell: `DELETE FROM alembic_version; DROP SCHEMA <schema name> CASCADE; CREATE SCHEMA <schema name>;`
     3. Solution 3 - Change the "FLASK_ENV" variable in your .flaskenv file to "production" and change the "DATABASE_URL" variable in your .env file to the External Database URL from Render, and then run the commands to migrate, upgrade and seed in your terminal
+        - Another benefit is that you can unseed, downgrade, delete your migration folder, run `flask db init`, `flask db migrate`, `flask db upgrade`, and `flask seed all`, and it will directly change the Postgres database and alembic version
         - Issue: You would need to change between "development" and "production" and change your DATABASE_URL between "sqlite:///dev.db" and the external database url anytime you needed to change the migration version file
-- Method 2 or 3 is your best bet (method 3 kinda seems like the easiest?), but either way, you would still run the following in your PSQL shell: `DELETE FROM alembic_version; DROP SCHEMA <schema name> CASCADE; CREATE SCHEMA <schema name>;`
+- Method 2 or 3 is your best bet (method 3 kinda seems like the easiest?)
-    - The schema needs to exist in the Postgres database before you try to deploy (maybe a way to customize the Dockerfile to do this?), and if your migration file's alembic version is different from what is kept in your Postgres databases's alembic_version, it would cause an error (again, maybe a way to clear the alembic_version in the Dockerfile?)
+- Note: The schema needs to exist in the Postgres database before you try to deploy (maybe a way to customize the Dockerfile to do this?), and if your migration file's alembic version is different from what is kept in your Postgres databases's alembic_version, it would cause an error (again, maybe a way to clear the alembic_version in the Dockerfile?)
+    - To reset your alembic_version and schema, use the PSQL command and run `DELETE FROM alembic_version; DROP SCHEMA <schema name> CASCADE; CREATE SCHEMA <schema name>;`
     - Still need to figure out how to keep alembic version number with the schema instead of "public"
         - This would allow for multiple sqlalchemy projects to be kept in the postgres database

-## Note:
+### Note:
 - Any Foreignkeys listed in the model files for parent-child relationships will need to reference the "SCHEMA" value as well as that is how Postgres works
     - Any table is referred as: `<schema name>.<table name>`
     - Ex: If you have a table called "jazz" under the "music" schema, you'd refer to it with "music.jazz"
         - This is where the "add_prefix_for_prod" function comes in handy.
 It does it for you automatically.
 See model files for concrete example

-## Dockerfile Local
+### Dockerfile Local
 - To build a Docker image locally...
     - Use this command template: `docker build --build-arg SCHEMA=<use your schema> --build-arg DATABASE_URL=<use the external database url of your postgres database> --build-arg SECRET_KEY=<secret key you generate> .`
         - Fill in the values in the `<>`